-Architecture Focus on a single-family detached home: definition and characteristics with CAD DWG project examples, floor plans and area views inspired by Richard Neutra’s Kaufmann House
+Architecture Focus on a single-family detached home: definition and characteristics with a BIM project example ready for download, floor plans and area views inspired by Richard Neutra’s Kaufmann House

 Here’s another article from our Architecture Focus dedicated to one more residential building type: the single-family detached home.

 In the previous insights we have analyzed townhouses, social housing and row houses.

 In this article we will describe famous projects of single-family detached homes with relating definition, characteristics and main architectural aspects.
 You will have the possibility to download the project drawings and 3D BIM models and even browse the project online.

 We will start off outlying one of the most fascinating and important single-family detached homes: Kaufmann House by Richard Neutra.

 Download the Kaufman House 3D BIM model

 Below you can download or browse the 3D BIM model inspired to Neutra’s project.